-For anyone considering a career in banking in Germany, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Germany, this list of top banks in Germany is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

-Founded in 1870, Deutsche Bank is one of the top banking and financial services companies in the world, with an extensive presence in Europe, the Americas, the Asia-Pacific region, and other emerging markets.
+Founded in 1870, Deutsche Bank is the largest of the banks in Germany and one of the top banking and financial services companies in the world, with an extensive presence in Europe, the Americas, the Asia-Pacific region, and many emerging markets.
 The bank’s core business is investment banking.
 It also provides services in the areas of sales, trading, research, origination of debt and equity, M&A, and risk management.

-Founded in 1870, Commerzbank provides retail and commercial financing services, investment banking services, asset management, and private banking services.
+Founded in 1870, another of the oldest banks in Germany, Commerzbank provides retail and commercial financing services, investment banking services, asset management, and private banking services.

 Based in Frankfurt, the bank employs around 49,000 staff and serves 17.5 million customers in 50 countries.
 As of 2016, the bank’s total income was US$15.94 billion and total assets were US$513.07 billion.